fartinmartin/extendscript-ui/README.md

 # `extendscript-ui`

-## JSX templating for ScriptUI/ExtendScript
+## Declarative templating for ScriptUI/ExtendScript

 Have you ever wanted to compose [ScriptUI](https://extendscript.docsforadobe.dev/user-interface-tools/scriptui-programming-model.html) with JSX, like so: